eamena-project/eamenaR/README.md

 library(eamenaR)
 ```

-By default, the output will be saved in the `results/` folder.
+By default, the output will be saved in the `results/` or `extdata/` folders.
 You can change the output folder by changing the `dirOut` option in the various functions.

-# Main functions

-## Prepare your data
+# Prepare your data

-### GeoJSON files
+## GeoJSON files

-Create a search in EAMENA, in the export menu, copy the GeoJSON URL, paste it into your web browser and create a GeoJSON file[^1].
+GeoJSON is the privilegied format to work with EAMENA.
+Create a search in EAMENA, in the export menu, copy the **geojson url** (in green) to the clipboard, paste it into your web browser and create a GeoJSON file[^1].
-#### Export an EAMENA search to a GeoJSON file

-Use [EAMENA](https://database.eamena.org/) to create a GeoJSON dataset.
-This dataset can then be used by the [eamenaR](https://github.com/eamena-oxford/eamenaR#readme) package and the [reveal.js](https://github.com/eamena-oxford/reveal.js#readme) framework

-1. **EAMENA search**

-In EAMENA, search for the resources, select Download and copy the **geojson url** (in green) to the clipboard.

 ![](https://raw.githubusercontent.com/eamena-oxford/eamena-arches-dev/main/www/geojson-export.png)

-2. **Get the GeoJSON content**

-Paste the copied URL into the address bar, the result is something like :
+Paste the copied URL into your web browser and create a GeoJSON file[^1], the result is something like :

 ![](https://raw.githubusercontent.com/eamena-oxford/eamena-arches-dev/main/www/geojson-url.png)

-You can reformat the (Geo)JSON layout to make it more readable using https://codebeautify.org/jsonviewer
+You can reformat the (Geo)JSON layout to make it more readable using https://codebeautify.org/jsonviewer.

-3. **Create a new GeoJSON file**

 Copy the text content and save it in a new GeoJSON file, for example **caravanserail.geojson** Heritage Places ([rendered](https://github.com/eamena-oxford/eamena-arches-dev/blob/main/data/geojson/caravanserail.geojson) | [raw](https://raw.githubusercontent.com/eamena-oxford/eamena-arches-dev/main/data/geojson/caravanserail.geojson))

-#### Share a GeoJSON geometry
+### Share a GeoJSON geometry

 Go to https://geojson.io/, use the geocoder to find a location, draw a POINT, LINE or a POLYGON (in green), copy the JSON geometry (in red) and paste it into a new `.geojson` file.